 Supports Healthy Pregnancy:

 Folate is a primary nutrient any pregnant woman would require in ample amounts for delivering a healthy baby.
-Also referred as Vitamin B9, folate is in fact recommended to every woman trying to get pregnant as it plays a crucial role in the healthy development of fetal brain, spinal cord and proper growth of the baby.
-Chayote Squash comes with a whopping amount of 40% of daily recommended intake of folate for a pregnant woman.
+Also referred to as Vitamin B9, folate is in fact recommended to every woman trying to get pregnant as it plays a crucial role in the healthy development of fetal brain, spinal cord, and proper growth of the baby.
+Chayote Squash comes with a whopping amount of 40% of the daily recommended intake of folate for a pregnant woman.
 All you need is one Chayote daily to meet most of your folate requirements.

 Rich In Antioxidants:

-Chayote Squash is loaded with a wide range of antioxidants including quercetin, myricetin, kaempferol, morin which fight against various chronic conditions including diabetes, cancer, and inflammation.
+Chayote Squash is loaded with a wide range of antioxidants including quercetin, myricetin, kaempferol, and morin which fight against various chronic conditions including diabetes, cancer, and inflammation.
 Thanks to the impressive presence of Vitamin C, this super vegetable is your must-have for fighting various bacterial and viral infections that are quite common in rainy and winter seasons.

 Also Read: 5 Essential Antioxidants To Add To Regular Diet For Enhanced Overall Health